sccn/sccn.github.io/others/EEGLAB_Extensions.md

 -   **[CORRMAP](https://github.com/sccn/corrmap):** Semi-automatic identification of common EEG artifacts based on a template.
-The CORRMAP extension consists of a set of Matlab functions allowing the identification and clustering of independent components representing common EEG artifacts.
+The CORRMAP extension consists of a set of MATLAB functions allowing the identification and clustering of independent components representing common EEG artifacts.

 -   **[CIAC](http://www.debener.de/CIAC_tutorial/ciacplugin.html):** The cochlear implant artifact correction is a semi-automatic